All Native Basketball Tournament

 All Native Basketball Tournament is the largest basketball tournament in British Columbia and the largest Indigenous cultural event in Canada.
 The tournament is hosted by Prince Rupert, BC, and attracts upwards of 4,000 people, including the athletes, coaches, and spectators.

 Competitors for the tournament span from Vancouver Island to Alaska.
-Peter Haugan, who is the president of the tournament, estimated that $4 to $5 million dollars is generated in Prince Rupert from the annual tournament being held in the city.
+Peter Haugan, who is the president of the tournament, estimated that $4 to $5 million is generated in Prince Rupert from the annual tournament being held in the city.

 The All Native Basketball Tournament was founded on Village Pride and it is what separates this event from other tournaments and events.

 Historical overview

 The All Native Basketball Tournament was established in 1940 as the Northern British Columbia Coast Indian Championship Tournament (NBCCICT).
 The first tournament in 1947 was held in the Roosevelt Gymnasium where 400 people came out to support the event.
 The tournament was created in order to build the Native community through friendly competition.
 In 1953, the NBCCICT was cancelled due to lack of interest amongst the tribes.
 In 1959, the tournament was resurrected and began play on March 2, 1960, under the new name the All Native Basketball Tournament.